datagistips/validator-cli/README.md

 ## Transform your data in :two: steps

+You can use `validator` to transform your data to a particular schema.
+For the moment, you can only rename the columns.

 ### 1️⃣ Prepare your mapping file

+The mapping file specifies the `source` fields and the `target` fields for the renaming of the data.

-For this, you can use the [validator GUI assistant](https://github.com/datagistips/validator)
+You can create this file with the [validator GUI assistant](https://github.com/datagistips/validator)

 ![](https://github.com/datagistips/validator/raw/main/images/demo.gif)

-The mapping file, named in the above animation `data-mapping.csv` specifies the source fields and the target fields for the renaming of the data.
+The mapping file, in the above animation, is created and named `data-mapping.csv`

+> Note that with the GUI Assistant, the data is also transformed at the same time.

 It has the following 2-column source-to-destination structure :

 ![](https://github.com/datagistips/validator/raw/main/images/mapping.png)

 ### :two: Transform your data with `transform`

+You can transform your data using the GUI assistant, but you may wish transforming your data programmatically.

+For this, `transform` will help you.

+Now you have created a data mapping file with the GUI assist, you can use it to transform data with `transform`.

 ### One file
 This line will transform `data.csv` into `data-mapped.csv`, using source-target fields specifications contained in `mapping.csv`